 Watch Out For More Red Card Foul Play…

-The sales page claims the software is “FREE” but don’t believe that crap for one freakin’ second because scam artists always have hidden agendas.
+But don’t believe that crap for one freakin’ second because hyped-up product creators always have hidden agendas.

 When you do hit that button for your free software license – hey, guess what?…

-The scammer requests your email so he or she can inbox you with additional crap down the road.
+They request your email so they can inbox you with additional crap down the road.

 But don’t bank on it being profitable because it’s gonna be garbage that won’t convert into sales.

 Because, programs that offer 60 days to get your money back generally turn out to be low-grade opportunities and/or scams.

 I’ve personally found that programs offering “30 days” to claim refunds are usually higher quality and legitimate ones you can trust.

-Because, at the end of the day, the marketplace should have your best interests in mind – which it clearly doesn’t when it comes to the “make money online” arena.
+Because, at the end of the day, the marketplace should have your best interests in mind when it comes to making money.

 The final thing that you need to be careful of is the countdown of the minutes until the offer expires.